 Paramedics must maintain a current Missouri License, PALS and ACLS certification.

-The candidate shall have a Missouri operator license with no suspensions, revocations, or any other significant moving violations within the last three (3) years.
+Candidates for this position shall have a Missouri Driver's License with no suspensions, revocations, or any other significant moving violations within the last five (5) years.

 The candidate shall meet all District application requirements.